marcobonici/marcobonici.github.io/blog/capse.md

 Furthermore, we are working on improving the Chebyshev approach.
 Although we succesfully applied this approach to the Planck data, we wanna push it to the same scales of Cosmopower, which reaches $\ell_\mathrm{max}=10,000$.
 Preliminary results show that we can actually reach this level, even increasing the precision of our emulators!

-Please, feel free to use the comments-tab here or to drop to me, or my colleagues, an email for questions or comments.
+Please, feel free to use the comments-tab here or to drop to me, or any of my colleagues, an email for questions or comments.

 [^classnet]: [CosmicNet II: Emulating extended cosmologies with efficient and accurate neural networks (2022)](https://arxiv.org/abs/2207.05707)